James Grover McDonald

-James Grover McDonald (November 29, 1886 – September 25, 1964) was a United States diplomat.
-He served as the first U.S. Ambassador to Israel.
+James Grover McDonald (November 29, 1886 – September 25, 1964) was an American diplomat who served as the first U.S. Ambassador to Israel from 1949 until 1950.

 Early life

 McDonald was born in Coldwater, Ohio, on November 29, 1886.
 His parents operated a hotel, and later relocated to Albany, Indiana, to operate a second one.

-McDonald received his bachelor's degree from Indiana University Bloomington (IU) in 1909, and completed a master's degree in History, Political Science and International Relations at IU in 1910.
+McDonald received his bachelor's degree from Indiana University Bloomington (IU) in 1909, and completed a master's degree in history, Political Science and International Relations at IU in 1910.
 He was selected for a teaching fellowship in history at Harvard University, and remained there until his returning to Indiana University as an assistant professor in 1914.

 While living in Albany McDonald met Ruth Stafford, and they married in 1915.
 They had two children, daughters Barbara Ann and Janet.
 McDonald's nephew was University of Connecticut library director John P. McDonald.

 McDonald taught at IU until 1918, including a break in 1915 and 1916 to study in Spain as a Harvard University traveling fellow.
 He also taught summer sessions at the University of Georgia in 1916 and 1917.

 In 1919 McDonald moved to New York City to work for the Civil Service Reform Association.